Rivers, Trails, and Conservation Assistance Program (NPS)

 Funding: This program is a free service and has no cost.

-• For more information on applying, and an example application, visit NPS online or search CFDA number 15.921.
+Application process: For more information on applying, and an example application, visit NPS online.

 Bozeman, Montana leveraged this program to restore Bozeman Creek, which had previously contributed to flooding during storm events.
 With planning help from the National Park Service, the community planned a restoration of natural vegetation alongside an 800-foot stretch of the creek, reducing flood risk and improving local fishing, recreation, and aesthetics in the process.